 Each service contains:

-bearer,basic,api-key,custom, andpassthrough(opt out of injection). - Description: An optional human-readable label shown in
+bearer,basic,api-key,custom, andpassthrough(opt out of injection).

 - Automatically: As agents do their work, they can raise proposals to add or modify services.
 You review each proposal, provide any required credentials, and approve.
 This is the recommended workflow for working with Agent Vault.